NoComment1105/upgrade-everything/README.md

 ![Github Tag](https://img.shields.io/github/tag/NoComment1105/upgrade-everything.svg)
 [![Discord Chat](https://img.shields.io/badge/Chat%20on-discord-7289DA)](https://discord.gg/28N2Eeq2tT)

-Upgrade all tools/armour/weapon in the smithing table
+Upgrade all tools/armour/weapon in the smithing table.
+Upgrade bow to crossbow by crafting.

 ### What is the purpose of this datapack?
 You can get a lot of tool drops from Minecraft mobs. and usually they come on iron or gold tools/weapons/armour; and that can be a pain becuase it  renders then useless usually.
-But this pack here allows you to put any tool/weapon/armour piece in the smithing table and upgrade it to the next level
+But this pack here allows you to put any tool/weapon/armour piece in the smithing table and upgrade it to the next level.
+And upgrade a bow to a crossbow with crafting.

 ### Features